 - I don’t waste electricity.

 In the future, we will be 100% solar-powered.
-Until then, we do turn off what we are not using.
-We know how to heat our home with a woodstove.
+Until then, we do turn off what we are not using to save money on the power bill.
+We know how to heat our home with a wood stove.
 We also know how to use oil lamps for light in the evening.

 The Practical Skills I Learned Along the Way

 There are so many self-reliant skills I have learned over the last 6 or so years.
 Some of those skills came with hard work.
 But through learning those skills, I developed a strong sense of self-reliance and how important it is for me and my family.

 Some examples of self-reliance skills I learned include:

 - Seed saving